 If you want to have a business for yourself within six months, I’m going to tell you exactly how to do it.

-But it’s not just a question of having great small business ideas and enough working capital for your business (although that’s important).
+But it’s not just a question of having a good small business and enough working capital for your enterprise (although that’s important).
 It’s also a question of your personality too.
 Follow these 5 steps and you’ll have a much higher likelihood of success.
 Launching a business is easy.
 But launching a successful business is another story – most fail.
 The reason they fail is that the owners fail to prepare enough.
 If you follow these 5 steps, you will be very prepared, so your chances of success will rise dramatically.

 1. What’s Your Line? – Day 1 though Day 30